 Students who disclose restricted patient information may face serious consequences.
 For example, federal law provides for fines up to \$250,000 and imprisonment up to 10 years for misusing protected patient information for commercial advantage or malicious harm.
 Students found in violation of the Berkeley College Confidentiality Policy will be subject to disciplinary action, up to and including immediate suspension or dismissal from the College.
-For additional requirements concerning the use of social media in connection with Berkeley College matters, click here.
+Click to see additional requirements concerning the use of social media.